mike4git/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/03_Layout_Elements/02_Preview_Iframe.md

 # Preview / Iframe Panel

-Provide a URL and make use of the context paramater to render a response of your choice.
+Provide a URL and make use of the context parameter to render a response of your choice.

 ## Class Configuration
 ![Class Definition](../../../img/iframe_class_definition.png)